Bekkelien/tinytorrent/README.md

 ```

 ### TIP's'
+#### Top priority:
+- [ ] tracker_udp -> Need cleaning up, testing and error handling
+- [ ] Handle TCP connection timeout make a generic function for connections? to avoud TimeoutError: timed out and other socket errors
+#### Needs to be implemented
+- [ ] Create a logo for tinytorrent
+- [ ] Create unique peer_id at start up of program
+- [ ] In read_file -> if b'files' in self.data[b'info']: # BUG if single name filename is files
+- [ ] Implementation of tracking of how much data downloaded this session
+- [ ] Improve HTTP tracking/protocol
+- [ ] Should we verify unknown trackers response ATM and download for it, try to download from known clients in testing period
+- [ ] Handle pice length for a torrent file
+- [ ] Implement IPv6 for UDP http://www.bittorrent.org/beps/bep_0015.html and HTTP/HTTPS(or does this only return IPv4 stuff?)?
+- [ ] Rename sending messages name currently: message
+- [ ] Socket tracking is now a mess
+- [ ] Documentation of functions and classes
+- [ ] To many dependencies from a to b and c and over back into d ++
+- [ ] Create Tests- pytest
+- [ ] Add type hints?
+- [ ] Map peers and what state they are in
+- [ ] Should peer id be one for en run if software or change each time?
+- [ ] How to validate a tracker when using HTTP/HTTPS? or not?
+- [ ] Create verification of a content of a torrent file
+- [ ] The way it is structured now makes it hard to break out of a state if the tracker does not respond with proper responses
+- [ ] Add symbol if network data is going out or inn in print functions <---------- inn   out ------------>
+- [ ] Add multi torrents (different torrents from same tracker) http scrape?
+- [ ] Add multi port support for Http/s trackers # 6881-6889 Ports
+- [ ] Manager to put logic inn and clean up logic as much as possible
+- [ ] Implement IPv6
+#### Fixed
 - [x] Fixed requests error handling
 - [x] Implementation of announce-list not just announce
 - [x] In read_file -> 'path': [str(paths[index][b'path'])[3:-2]]}) # Improve implementation